Butternut & Red Pepper Soup (w/ Coconut Milk)

 - Heat the olive oil over medium low heat in a large pot or Dutch oven.
 Add the red pepper flakes, garlic, and smoked paprika.
 Cook, stirring constantly until fragrant, about 1 minute.

-- Turn the heat to medium high, add the butternut squash, roasted red peppers, and tomato paste.
+- Turn the heat to medium high, add the butternut squash, roasted red peppers, tomato paste, and salt.
 Cook, stirring constantly for another 1-2 minutes.

 - Add the stock, stir until well combined, cover, and bring to a boil.
 Reduce to a simmer and cook, covered, until the squash is tender, about 20-25 minutes.